django-cms/django-filer/docs/validation.rst

 even visitors of the website.

 To this end django-filer implements a basic file validation framework.
-By default, it will reject any HTML files for upload and sanitize uploaded SVG files, stripping any scripts, event handlers or other non-graphic content.
+By default, it will reject HTML and other browser-rendered document formats that can execute JavaScript (XHTML, XML and XSLT), and sanitize uploaded SVG files, stripping any scripts, event handlers or other non-graphic content.